Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

-So here goes the one dollar question: “Can you eat raw peanuts?”
-This is probably one of the most common question among peanut lovers like me.
-I wasn’t very sure myself after listening to the divided answers of my friends, which is mainly why I have decided to look into it more seriously to finally clarify this question for my fellow peanut lovers out there.
+So here goes the one-dollar question: “Can you eat raw peanuts?”
+This is probably one of the most common questions among peanut lovers like me.
+I wasn’t very sure after listening to my friends’ divided answers, which is mainly why I have decided to look into it more seriously to finally clarify this question for my fellow peanut lovers out there.

 A Short Introduction to Raw Peanuts

-To set the record straight, peanuts are not nuts, but legumes that are associated with chickpeas and beans.
+To set the record straight, peanuts are not nuts but legumes that are associated with chickpeas and beans.
 They originated from South America and played a significant part in the diet of Native Indians.
-Right now, the leading providers of peanuts are the United States, China, and India.
+Right now, the leading providers of peanuts are the United States, China, India, and Nigeria.
+Other major peanut-producing countries include Indonesia, Myanmar, Sudan, Senegal, and Argentina.
+Peanuts are a good source of protein and healthy fats, but they also contain carbohydrates and natural sugars, which contribute to how many calories are in them!

-Interestingly, peanuts start out as a ground flower with a tendency to bend towards the ground as it gets heavier.
+Interestingly, peanuts start as a ground flower that tends to bend towards the ground as it gets heavier.
 The peanut then matures into a new flower as it digs out underground.
 Usually, its brown shell comprises about 2-3 peanut kernels inside.

 The Benefits of Raw Peanuts

-If you’re attempting to start a healthy diet, then you should consider eating raw peanuts because of their wide array of health benefits.
-Here are some of the benefits that you can get from them.
+If you’re attempting to start a healthy diet, you should consider eating raw peanuts because of their vast array of minerals and nutrients.
+Here are some of the health benefits of peanuts:

-According to the Peanut Institute, eating peanuts frequently may reduce the risk of heart diseases.
-Eating a handful of raw peanuts 5-6 times a week may lower the risk of heart diseases by about 50%.
+According to the Peanut Institute, eating peanuts frequently may reduce the risk of heart disease.
+Eating a handful of raw peanuts 5-6 times a week may lower the risk of heart disease by about 50%.

-You may cut the risk of heart diseases by about 24% if you eat peanuts twice a week.
-All this is possible because the monounsaturated and polyunsaturated fats help decrease the low-density lipoprotein (LDL) cholesterol in your body.
+You may reduce the risk of heart disease by about 24% if you eat peanuts twice weekly.
+All this is possible because the monounsaturated and polyunsaturated fats help decrease your body’s low-density lipoprotein (LDL) cholesterol.

 Stop Cancer Fund recommends the consumption of half a handful of peanuts daily to fight several cancer cases like breast cancer, colon cancer, and pancreatic cancer.

-A 2010 study also shows a possible association of ovarian cancer and peanuts.
-They discovered that peanuts and other foods high in fiber may help sedate the growth of tumors that are less harmful and more likely to occur in young girls.
+A 2010 study also shows a possible association between ovarian cancer and peanuts.
+They discovered that peanuts and other foods high in fiber might help sedate the growth of tumors that are less harmful and more likely to occur in young girls.

-In a 2004 study published in American Journal of Epidemiology, results show that those who eat a handful of peanuts at least 5 times a week seemingly have cut their risk of getting gallstone diseases by about 30%.
-Gallstone diseases results from having too much cholesterol in your bile.
+In a 2004 study published in American Journal of Epidemiology, results show that those who eat a handful of peanuts at least five times a week seemingly have cut their risk of getting gallstone diseases by about 30%.
+Gallstone disease results from having too much cholesterol in your bile.

 Peanuts are popular in generating positive results on cholesterol.
-They lower bad cholesterol which can accumulate in your bile, hence decreasing the risk of gallstone diseases.
+They lower bad cholesterol that can accumulate in your bile, decreasing the risk of gallstone diseases.

 Aflatoxin: The Potential Danger of Raw Peanuts

 Eating raw peanuts in moderation is good for your health.
-However, you make yourself more susceptible to aflatoxin, a carcinogen which is produced by a mold known as Aspergillus flavus.
+However, you make yourself more susceptible to aflatoxin, a carcinogen that is produced by a mold known as Aspergillus flavus.

 Aflatoxin mainly affects the liver.
 Longer exposure can even lead to liver cancer, hepatitis, and can even hinder normal growth in children.